napari/napari/docs/source/explanations/rendering.md

 ## Chunks

-A consequence of the VRAM situation is that all data that napari renders needs to be broken into chunks.
+For paging into both RAM and VRAM it's a requirement that the data napari renders needs to be broken into "chunks".
 A chunk is a deliberately vague term for a portion of the data that napari can load and render independently.

 The chunk size needs to be small enough that the renderer can at least load one chunk per frame into VRAM without a framerate glitch, so that over time all chunks can be loaded into VRAM smoothly.
+However using chunks that are too small is wasteful, since there is some overhead for each chunk.

 Napari's chunks play a similar role as do packets on a network or blocks on a disk.
-In all cases the goal is to break down arbitrarily sized data into digestible pieces of that can be processed smoothly.
+In all cases the goal is to break down arbitrarily sized data into digestible pieces of that can be processed smoothly one at a time.

 ## Renderer Requirements